kuriringohankamehameha/Network-Programming-C/MyShell/README.md

 * Support for Shared Memory Redirection using `SS` operator.
 This is similar to the `##` operator, but uses the system's Shared Memory for faster execution and does not have the limitation of a fixed buffer size like Message Queues.

 # TODO
-* Support `SS` Operation using Shared Memory.
 * Add some more builtin commands.
 * Refactor Code.

 # Bugs
 * Running `fg` on a backgrounded process sometimes does not resolve by name.
 * Suspend signal does not work as intended.
-* `##` Operation does not presently support chaining with pipes and redirection operators.
+* `##` Operation for piping via System V Message Queues does not presently support chaining with pipes and redirection operators.
+* `SS` Operation for piping via Shared Memory does not presently support chaining with pipes and redirection operators.